dqops/dqo/docs/examples/data-reasonability/percentage-of-false-values.md

 # Percentage of false values

-This example shows how to detect that the percentage of false values remains above a set threshold.
+This example shows how to detect that the percentage of false boolean values remains above a set threshold.

 **PROBLEM**